Sokkeldirektoratet

 Flow calibration of multiphase meters

-Multiphase meters, individually or selected ones in a series, shall be flow calibrated over a selection of gas, oil and water fractions that are as representative as possible for the meter's expected operating conditions.
+Multiphase meters, individually or selected in a series, shall be flow calibrated over a range of gas, oil, and water fractions that are as representative as possible of the expected operating conditions for the meters.

 Section 72.